saideepthi321-alt/part-3-nlp-sequence-modeling/README.md

 - neutral
 - negative sentiments

-Both traditional machine learning and sequence modeling techniques are implemented and evaluated.
+Both traditional machine learning and sequence-based deep learning approaches are implemented and evaluated for sentiment classification.

 # Objectives